 - The High Country Workforce Development Board has created three NCWorks Certified Career Pathways in the area of Healthcare, Advance Manufacturing, and Human Services because these were the high demand employment areas with employers in our region.
-We will continue to develop and support these areas because this is where the job growth and demand to hire employees exist.
+We will continue to develop and support these areas that support the job growth and demand to hire employees exist.
 These pathway areas strengthen the economy by paying a sustainable living wage; expanding jobs; and creating employment opportunities for jobseekers. - The High Country Workforce Board will have 100% of our comprehensive NCWorks Careers Centers certified by the NCWorks Commission to ensure we are providing workforce services in compliance with state and federal guidelines to ensure services and needs of the citizens of North Carolina are being met. - 7.
-Explain the strategic plan for how the region will respond to national emergencies (such as the Covid-19 pandemic) or weather disasters to serve victims (such as aversion activities) and utilize special grants efficiently throughout the recovery period. - While being at the western end of NC typically does not have us seeing widespread hurricane disasters, the recent COVID-19 pandemic is requiring us to take action in ways we have never had to respond.
-In response to the national emergency of COVID, we have increased the use of virtual services via online and telephone.
-Remote services have allowed us to continue to provide services, employment reviews, and virtual workshops during a time of limited face-to-face opportunities.
+Explain the strategic plan for how the region will respond to national emergencies (such as the Covid-19 pandemic) or weather disasters to serve victims (such as aversion activities) and utilize special grants efficiently throughout the recovery period.

+Typically, being at the western end of NC we do not have widespread weather disasters.
+However, in the event that such an emergency occurred related to weather or other national emergencies such as Covid-19, regional staff would convene and assess the current situation and needs and develop a plan to best meet the needs of the customers and staff involved.
+These types of events generally would also require engagement from community partners and would be part of the service delivery plan.
+As special grants become available, the local area will assess the local need for services and additional funds and strategize with service providers on successful service delivery and best practices to utilize efficiently.
+In response to the national emergency of Covid-19, we increased the use of virtual services via online and telephone and continue to provide services, employment reviews, and virtual workshops.
 Staff received the necessary equipment to continue services, and we are more prepared for future response if necessary.

-Should special grants become available, High Country would evaluate local needs and implementation process to utilize efficiently. - 8.
-Discuss the increase and expansion of service delivery and awareness efforts to reengage individuals with barriers (include dislocated workers, disconnected youth/high school dropouts, women, people of color in hard to reach communities, individuals with disabilities) to help reconnect the disconnected workforce.
-More importantly, clarify how success is measured. - NCWorks staff continuously engage with partners and community events in an effort to engage all populations to include advertising services, faith based partnerships, and memberships in DEI groups.
-Expanded efforts include a partnership with Wilkes Recovery Revolution.
-This partnership has created additional referrals and services for our customers, and training opportunities for staff.
-Efforts include the following: - Dislocated workers: recruitment and referrals through EAI appointments and those seeking assistance with unemployment - Disconnected youth/dropouts: College learning labs, teen crisis centers, connections with dropout prevention staff and school committees - Women: recruit and present services to classes tied to vocations that are predominantly women (nursing, human services); pregnancy centers and other organizations that serve women
+8. Discuss the increase and expansion of service delivery and awareness efforts to reengage individuals with barriers to include dislocated workers, disconnected youth/high school dropouts, women, people of color in hard to reach communities, individuals with disabilities to help reconnect the disconnected workforce.
+More importantly, clarify how success is measured.

+NCWorks staff continuously engage with partners and community events in an effort to engage all populations to include advertising services, faith-based partnerships, and memberships in DEI groups.
+Expanded efforts include a partnership with LEAD (Watauga County), Hope House (Mitchell County), Freedom Life (Avery/Yacney County), and continued partnership with Wilkes Recovery Revolution (Wilkes County).
+These partnerships have created additional referrals and services for our customers, and training opportunities for staff.
+Efforts include the following:

-- People of color: community service organizations, health departments, DSS, promotion to community leaders of color - Individual with disabilities: recruit and partner with Vocational Rehabilitation
+- Dislocated workers: recruitment and referrals through EAI appointments and those seeking assistance with unemployment or have received notice of layoff - Disconnected youth/dropouts: College learning labs, crisis centers, connections with dropout prevention staff and school committees, participation in back to school events - Women: recruit and present services to classes tied to vocations that are predominantly women (nursing, human services); pregnancy centers and other organizations that serve women; referrals to the New Opportunity School for Women and NCWorks presentations to the students - People of color: community service organizations, health departments, DSS, promotion to community leaders of color, participation in Latino fairs - Individual with disabilities: recruit and partner with Vocational Rehabilitation - Connections with local jails/prisons to provide opportunities for engagement and referrals by Child Support Court